Sub-project 1: Determination and quantification of flow traits of benthic invertebrates in river ecosystems

 The analyses applied in this sub-project are applicable to forecast climate change impacts at different spatial and temporal scales as well as for different stressors or species.

 Contact for sub-project 1

-Sub-project 2: Quantification of global change impacts on hydrological and hydraulic conditions
+Sub-project 2: Quantification of global change impacts on hydrological conditions

-A simulation model will depict the recent past and current conditions regarding hydrological and hydraulic parameters, followed by a prediction model showing explicit data on flow conditions under climate change
+A simulation model depicts the recent past and current conditions regarding hydrological parameters, followed by a prediction model showing explicit data on flow conditions under climate change.

 Contact for sub-project 2